mosteo/umwi/README.md

+## Unicode Monospaced Width Information (UMWI)

-Utilities to get the width in monospace font "characters" of an Unicode code point.
-(Not to be confused with the width in encoding bytes of the code point.)
+This is a library to get the width in monospace font "characters" of an Unicode code point.
+(Not to be confused with the size in encoding bytes of the code point.)

 Some characters, even in monospace fonts, take up to two characters for representation.
 Read more about it on: